raven-actions/debug/README.md

 ### Run only when `GitHub debug logging` enabled

-In certain circumstances (e.g., re-run failing workflow), if you'd like to run `Dump Contexts Action` only when [GitHub debug logging](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging) is enabled, then set `env` on workflow or job level:
+In certain circumstances (e.g., re-run failing workflow), if you'd like to run `Debug Action` only when [GitHub debug logging](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging) is enabled, then set `env` on workflow or job level:

 ```yaml
 env: